tarantool/doc/doc/book/box/atomic/txn_mode_mvcc.rst

     ---
     ...

-Now, let’s check that transaction was successful:
+Now, let’s check that this transaction was successful:

 ..  code-block:: true